 This passage goes on to speak about the transforming process brought about by the “renewing of your mind” that effects believer; in order to demonstrate and prove God’s righteousness and justice concerning “His Will.”
 The renewing of the mind of the believer is a course of action that necessitates thoroughly studying the Word of God, which is God’s communication of “His Will” to man – you cannot separate God from His Word.

 The following teaching presentation has been one of the most faith-building presentations that I have ever witnessed concerning God’s validation of His Word.
 It is NOT what brought me to faith in Jesus Christ, though with some it has had that effect.

 We must understand that the rule is normally one of examining God’s Word in order to achieve faith, with God proving His existence in the believer’s life AFTER they have committed their lives to Him.

-By way of example, Gideon’s fleece was not a testing to find out if God existed, which is self evident in that Gideon did not run away and refuse to respond to God’s voice – or ignore God’s voice, or say I don’t believe in you; you must be a psychological phenomena.
+By way of example, Gideon’s fleece was not testing to find out if God existed, which is self-evident in that Gideon did not run away and refuse to respond to God’s voice – or ignore God’s voice, or say I don’t believe in you; you must be a psychological phenomenon.

 Seeing is Believing?

 God will not stoop down and attempt to prove Himself to man, any more than the Potter submits to the clay (Romans 9:21).
 God will not answer the world’s demand to prove Himself, as seen in the adage: “seeing is believing,” as witnessed in Matthew 12:38-39, where Jesus responds to the religious leaders demand proof, which states: